Horse meat: Italy

-Horse meat is especially popular in Lombardy, Apulia, the Veneto, Friuli-Venezia Giulia, Trentino-Alto Adige/Südtirol, Parma, and the islands of Sardinia and Sicily.
+Horse meat is especially popular in Sicily.
+In Sicily it is part of the traditional historical cuisine of the entire island (especially in the Catania area).
+Sicily is also the Italian region with the greatest production.
+In the rest of Italy it remains isolated to some typical dishes.

 Horse meat is used in a variety of recipes: as a stew called pastissada (typical of Verona), served as steaks, as carpaccio, or made into bresaola.
 Thin strips of horse meat called sfilacci are popular.
 Horse fat is used in recipes such as pezzetti di cavallo.
 Horse meat sausages and salamis are traditional in various places.
-In Sardinia, sa petza 'e cuaddu or sa petha (d)e caddu campidanese and logudorese for horse meat) is one of the most renowned meats and sometimes is sold from kiosks with bread - also in the town of Sassari is a long tradition of eating horse steaks (carri di cabaddu in the local dialect).
+In Sardinia, sa petza 'e cuaddu or sa petha (d)e caddu campidanese and logudorese for horse meat) is one of the most renowned meats and sometimes is sold from kiosks with bread – also in the town of Sassari is a long tradition of eating horse steaks (carri di cabaddu in the local dialect).
 Chefs and consumers tend to prize its uniqueness by serving it as rare as possible.
 Donkey is also cooked, for example as a stew called stracotto d'asino and as meat for sausages e.g. mortadella d'asino.
 The cuisine of Parma features a horse meat tartare called pesto di cavallo, as well as various cooked dishes.

-In Veneto, the consumption of horse meat dates back to at least 1000 BC/BCE to the Adriatic Veneti, renowned for their horse-breeding skills.
+In Veneto, the consumption of horse meat dates back to at least 1000 BC to the Adriatic Veneti, renowned for their horse-breeding skills.
 They were used to sacrifice horses to their goddess Reitia or to the mythical hero Diomedes.
 Throughout the classical period, Veneto established itself as a centre for horse breeding in Italy; Venetian horses were provided for the cavalry and carriage of the Roman legions, with the white Venetic horses becoming famous among Greeks and Romans as one of the best breeds for circus racing.
 As well as breeding horses for military and farming applications, the Venetics also used them for consumption throughout the Roman period, a practice that established the consumption of horse meat as a tradition in Venetian cuisine.
 In the modern age, horse meat is considered a luxury item and is widely available through supermarkets and butcheries, with some specialised butcheries offering only selected cuts of equine meat.
 Prices are usually higher than beef, pork, or any other kind of meat, except game.

-In the Province of Padua, horse meat is a key element of the local cuisine, particularly in the area that extends southeast from the city, historically called Saccisica.
+In the province of Padua, horse meat is a key element of the local cuisine, particularly in the area that extends southeast from the city, historically called Saccisica.
 Specialties based on horse meat constitute the main courses and best attractions of several typical restaurants in the zone.
 They are also served among other regional delicacies at the food stands of many local festivals, related to civil and religious anniversaries.
 Most notable is the Festa del Cavallo, held annually in the small town of Legnaro and totally dedicated to horses, included their consumption for food.